irsat000/CAI-Tools/README.md

 # CAI Tools
 Character.AI now has extra features.
 Chacter catalog, Custom History, Background, Font and Memory Manager.
 Cloning, saving and importing chats and characters.

+###### Github
+This repository is only for bug reports, feature requests and questions.
+Code here is not up-to-date.

 ###### Links
 Chrome store link: https://chromewebstore.google.com/detail/cai-tools/nbhhncgkhacdaaccjbbadkpdiljedlje